 Best Full-Service App : Bench

-Bench is an accountant and an accounting app in one.
-If your business runs with less than $7,500 in monthly expenses, it costs $189 per month (or $249/month if billed annually).
+Bench is an accountant and an accounting app in one offering two packages.
+The Essential package, which focuses on bookkeeping, costs $299 per month (or $249/month if billed annually).
 The Premium plan includes everything from the Essential plan as well as tax advisory and tax filing services for $499 per month. (or $399/month if billed annually).
 While it costs more than most others on this list, it includes one big feature the others don’t: a human accountant.

 Included in the monthly fee is a team of bookkeepers to monitor your connected financial accounts and keep the books up to date.
 Whenever you want, you can log in and view statements and reports that you need to run your business.